patrick-verbs/WhatTheFactory.Solution/README.md

-# "Project Name"
+# "What the Factory"

-#### Basic many-to-many database relation in .NET Core MVC | Patrick Lee
+#### _Basic many-to-many database relation in .NET Core MVC_ | Patrick Lee

 ## Description

-Project description.
+This project was made to demonstrate usage of many-to-many relationships while working with MySQL databases in C# with the .NET Core MVC framework.
+The solution allows a business owner, "Dr. Sillystringz," to add, view, edit, and delete both employees (Engineers) and the equipment they are licensed to repair (Machines), in a many-Engineers-to-many-Machines relationship.

 ## Setup and Use